momenttech/maestro-architecture/FindReply/README.md

 * score is >= 0.90 for a question with more than 6 words
 * score is >= 0.75 for a question with less than 7 words

-> This shortcut will improve latencies without sacrifying accuracies.
+> _This shortcut will improve latencies without sacrifying accuracy._

 1. Send the list of questions pairs to rabbitMQ $MATCHING_QUEUE using the _Messaging_ library.